VLAM3D/menpofast/README.md

-menpo-fastimages
+menpofast
 ================

-Menpo Image package with channels at the front.
+Menpo Image package (& some features) with channels at the front.